-Each section of this report presents: three single-year data tables (April 2012-March 2013); two trend tables (July 2006-March 2013); two figures showing the change in average quarterly new hires of women in the two defined age groups since the previous year; and a county-specific graph, showing each county's TCA and SNAP trend calculations for ease of understanding.
+Each section of this report presents: three single-year data tables (April 2014-March 2015); two trend tables (July 2006-March 2015); and a county-specific graph, showing each county's TCA and SNAP trend calculations for ease of understanding.
 At the end of the report, two figures showing the respective TCA and SNAP caseload trends for each of the five mid-Maryland counties for ease of comparisons among the five counties are displayed.